ecj2/poyo/REFERENCE.md

 Poyo.getDefaultDrawTarget()
 ```

-Returns a value representing the default framebuffer.
-This is equivalent to `null`.
+Returns the bitmap which everything is drawn to.

 ```js
 // Set future drawing to take place on bitmap rather than the canvas.